 It is one of Tanzania’s oldest National Parks and is the flagship of Tanzania’s tourist industry.
-The name `Serengeti’ is derived from the Maasai word Siringitu, which means: ‘The place where land moves forever’, and this aptly describes the sea of endless grasslands and rolling, grassy hills.
+The name `Serengeti’ is derived from the Maasai word Siringitu, which has a special meaning.
+It means: ‘The place where land moves forever’, and this aptly describes the sea of endless grasslands and rolling, grassy hills.

 Undoubtedly the highlight of any visit to the Serengeti, is viewing the famous Wildebeest migration.